Home Compare PKG vs TSCO

 Packaging Corporation of America vs Tractor Supply Company: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Tractor Supply Company carrying a narrow edge on valuation.
 Packaging of America still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Packaging of America, which does not confirm the structural lead.
+In the market, Packaging of America carries the stronger setup — intact trend against Tractor Supply Company's broken trend.
 That leaves a split case: the structural lead stays with Tractor Supply Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.